-With winter on the horizon it is never too early to begin your winter roof preparation.
+Thanks to frigid Northeast winters, there is never a bad time to assess the condition of your roof and prepare it for winter.
 Getting your roof ready for winter is a strong continuation of your fall cleanup.
 The key here is to identify any issues before winter weather hits.
-As snow piles up on your roof it insulates itself, trapping moisture to any problem areas.
+As snow piles up on your roof, it insulates itself, trapping moisture to any problem areas.
 Similarly, as things begin to freeze, ice expansion can get under loosened shingles, as well as weaken and destroy your gutters.
-Below you will find a list of winter roof preparation tips to ensure you stay dry and warm all winter long.
+Below you will find a list of winter roof preparation tips to ensure you–and your house– stays dry and warm all winter long.

-Here in the Northeast, fall cleanups are a sport for many, spending hours wrangling seemingly never-ending piles of leaves on a daily basis.
-As diligent as you may be with your roof and gutters during this time, it is smart to check again once all of your leaves have fallen to ensure there are no stragglers that hung on until the bitter end.
+- As noted above, fall cleanup is the true start of preparing your home and your roof for the winter.
+Here in the Northeast and greater Boston area, fall cleanups are a sport for many, spending hours wrangling seemingly never-ending piles of leaves on a daily basis.
+As diligent as you may be with your roof and gutters during this time, it is smart to check again once all of your leaves have fallen.
 High fall winds can cause branches and limbs to fall onto your roof long after you’ve finished your cleanup.

-While this may seem like a no-brainer to some, it is very wise to check for any large limbs that may be hanging over your roof or yard.
-All it takes is one storm with high wind or heavy snow and ice to have these limbs come crashing down, causing serious damage.
+- While this may seem like a no-brainer to some, it is very wise to check for any large limbs that may be hanging over your roof or yard.
+All it takes is one storm with high wind or heavy snow and ice to have these limbs come crashing down, causing serious storm damage to your roof.
 It goes without saying to safely move/remove these limbs while also ensuring you are not damaging a neighbor’s tree or property.

+- Invest in a roof rake.
 Proper care must be taken when using a roof rake, however, a small amount of labor in removing heavy snow from your roof can alleviate a serious headache down the road.
 According to FEMA, light fluffy snow can weigh as little as 3 pounds per foot, with heavy snow coming in at 21 pounds per square foot.
 You can imagine the weight when looking at a 2000 square foot roof, for example.
-Also, by clearing snow in a timely manner, you prevent it from turning to ice, which can weight 57 pounds per square foot.
-Roofs simply aren’t made to withstand serious weight like that.
+Also, by clearing snow in a timely manner, you prevent it from turning to ice, which can weigh 57 pounds per square foot.
+Quite simply, residential roofs aren’t designed to withstand that much weight.

 Seeing minute details in a roof is what professionals are there for.
 You may not see a small issue until it turns into a larger one.
 On the other hand, professional roofers are experienced in seeing and diagnosing issues before they become even more costly.